stefankeys/OtakingHugo/content/logh.md

 “Are “feelings” inherited in this manner, just as I inherited Admiral Yang’s feelings?
 Though not everything, even if it were just a little, I want to share Admiral’s feelings.
 From elder to junior, from predecessors to followers, I wonder if that’s how the torches of “feelings” get relayed.
 If that’s the case, those who value that fire must take the responsibility of keeping the fire burning, and handing it to the next runner.”
 –Julian Minci.

-“If it were a third-rate TV anime, a dead protagonist can come back to life at the producers’ convenience.
+“If it were a third-rate TV anime, a dead protypeonist can come back to life at the producers’ convenience.
 But the world we live in is not such a convenient place.
 Lost lives will never return.
 Because of it, we live in a world where a life is an irreplaceable existence.”
 –Dusty Attenborough

 “It [Iserlohn] is the holy land for those heretics who do not yield to overwhelming power.
 A place like that can only exist on the outer fringe.
 So I pride myself on being on the outer fringe.
 The outer fringe is a place that’s nearest to the stream that opens up a new age.”